 The other factor is that the chemical reaction in the battery that creates electrical energy is less efficient when the temperature dips.
 Let's say it's 80 degrees Fahrenheit (27 degrees C) in GIG HARBOR.
 At that temperature, 100% of the battery's power is available.
 At freezing, only 65% of battery power is available, but it requires 155% as much power to start the engine as it did at 80 degrees F (27 degrees C).

-As you can see from the chart, the colder it gets, more power's needed, but the available power drops.
+As you can see, the colder it gets, more power is needed, but the available power drops.

 So if you live where it's cold in WA, you need a battery with more cold cranking amps than you do where it's moderate or hot.
 The battery that originally came with your vehicle was based on averages.
 At Mackert Automotive LLC, we like to remind GIG HARBOR drivers that they should always get at least as many cold cranking amps as their vehicle manufacturer recommends but may want to upgrade if they live where it gets real cold.

 Mackert Automotive LLC